ligolang/ligo/gitlab-pages/docs/advanced/entrypoints-contracts.md

 > account (tz1, ...): all you have to do is use a unit value as the
 > parameter of the smart contract.

-In our case, we have a `counter.ligo` contract that accepts a parameter of type `action`, and we have a `proxy.ligo` contract that accepts the same parameter type, and forwards the call to the deployed counter contract.
+In our case, we have a `counter.ligo` contract that accepts an action of type `parameter`, and we have a `proxy.ligo` contract that accepts the same parameter type, and forwards the call to the deployed counter contract.

 <!--DOCUSAURUS_CODE_TABS-->